mimrai-org/mimrai/README.md

 <h1 align="center"><b>Mimrai</b></h1>

-Open source minimalist project management tool to track your tasks and projects with ease.
+Open source minimalist task management tool to track your tasks and projects with ease.

 > Mimrai is an evolving project, currently in its early stages of development.
 Your feedback and contributions are highly valued to help shape its future.